coinbase/mesh-ethereum/README.md

 <!-- h3 Other Implementation Samples -->
 ### Other Implementation Samples

-You can find community implementations for a variety of blockchains in the [mesh-ecosystem](https://github.com/coinbase/mesh-ecosystem) repository, and in the [ecosystem category](https://community.mesh-api.org/c/ecosystem) of our community site.
+You can find community implementations for a variety of blockchains in the [mesh-ecosystem](https://github.com/coinbase/mesh-ecosystem) repository.

 <!-- h2 License and Copyright -->
 ## License